Man Wants To Know If He's Wrong For Showing Favoritism To His Daughter And Financially Hurting His Son

 Additionally, the concept of equity theory suggests that individuals compare their contributions and rewards with those of others.

 Furthermore, the concept of fairness is crucial in mitigating feelings of favoritism.
-A study from the University of Michigan highlights that children are particularly sensitive to perceived fairness in family treatment.
+Children are particularly sensitive to perceived fairness in family treatment.
 Parents can actively work to demonstrate equity in their interactions, encouraging each child's unique strengths and contributions to be recognized.

 This balanced approach not only enhances sibling relationships but also promotes individual self-worth.

 To mitigate the effects of favoritism, it’s essential for parents to engage in open discussions about their feelings and intentions.
-Research indicates that fostering a dialogue about fairness and equity can help children understand parental choices.
+Fostering a dialogue about fairness and equity can help children understand parental choices.
 This aligns with principles of developmental psychology, where transparency and communication are key to healthy family dynamics.

 Encouraging children to express their feelings about perceived favoritism can also foster emotional intelligence and resilience.